jmonlong/PopSV/4-FAQ.md

 ```

 Eventually, if you are using the [automated pipeline](2-ClusterManagement.md#automated-run) you can pass this pass to `lib.loc=` parameter.

+### What bin size should I use ?

+Depends on your sequencing depth...

+### How do I know if my reference samples are correct ?

+Supposedly normal, plus they look homogeneous...

 ### Are `FDR.th=` parameter and `qv` column the same thing ?